RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 Removing debug pod ...
 ~~~

-We can see from the output above that on worker-0 the new 100GB volume was attached as sdb.
+We can see from the output above that on **worker-0** the new **100GB** volume was attached as **sdb**.
 Repeat the above steps to confirm that the remaining workers also have their 100GB sdb volume attached.

-Next we need to label our nodes for storage:
+Once finished, we need to label our nodes for storage, this label will tell OCS that these machines can be utilised for storage requirements:

 ~~~bash
 [lab-user@provision ~]$ oc label nodes worker-0.$GUID.dynamic.opentlc.com cluster.ocs.openshift.io/openshift-storage=''